virtual-labs/exp-affine-transformation-iiith/experiment/theory.md

-An affine transformation is a geometrical transformation which moves points in space such that points which were lying on a line remain so after the transformation.
+gAn affine transformation is a geometrical transformation which moves points in space such that points which were lying on a line remain so after the transformation.

 Given a point which is a point location [x, y]<sup>T</sup> , transformed location after translation, rotation and scaling can be as follows.